AgentHitmanFaris/NC-KTV/README.md

 ### 2. Lyrics Editor
 - **Input**: Paste lyrics or use "Auto-Transcribe"
 - **Sync**: Play track and use **Spacebar** to set line starts
-- **Fine-tune**: Right-click → "Edit Word Timings" for precision
+- **Fine-tune**: Right-click context menu to "Edit Word Timings" for precision
 - **Preview**: Watch the real-time karaoke preview

 ### 3. Export
 - Click **"Export Video"**
 - Choose animation style
-- Wait for rendering!
+- Wait for rendering

 ---